craftingcity/RollHighOrDie/Core RHoD/Combat and Actions/Generic Actions.md

 > The following actions are example uses of the Interact Action;
 > 	- UNPACK: You gather a packed item into your hand.
 > 	- HOLD: You gather a loose item into your hand.
+> 	- PLACE: You place an item onto an adjacent space.
 > 	- PACK: You pack an item in your hand into a container.
 > 	- OPEN: You open a door, container, or similar object.
 > 	- CLOSE: You close a door, container, or similar object.